-A revision of SIS was proposed in December 2016. and agreed in November 2018.
-It will bring about important technical and operational improvements including new alert categories and ensure even more efficient information exchange between Member States and with EU Agencies such as Europol, Eurojust and the European Border and Coast Guard Agency.
+A revision of SIS entered into force in December 2018.
+It will bring about important technical and operational improvements including new alert categories and ensure even more efficient information exchange between Member States and with EU Agencies such as Europol,

+Eurojust and the European Border and Coast Guard Agency.